sindhuja90/recruiter-tool/README.md

 6. Seed the database.

-   In the root directory, run the following commands in your terminal to create the database table and seed the initial data.
+   In the root directory, run the following commands in your terminal to create the database table and seed the database with initial data.
    ```
    cd server
    npm run seed